Julie Newmar: Television work

 Newmar's fame stems mainly from her television appearances.
 Her statuesque form and height made her a larger-than-life sex symbol, most often cast as a temptress or Amazonian beauty, including an early appearance in a sexy maid costume in The Phil Silvers Show.
 She starred as Rhoda the Robot in the television series My Living Doll (1964–1965), and is known for her recurring role in the 1960s television series Batman as the villainess Catwoman.
-(Lee Meriwether played Catwoman in the 1966 feature film due to Newmar being unaware that a film was going to be made, and being already signed onto an adaptation of Monsieur Lecoq that never got made, and Eartha Kitt portrayed Catwoman in the series' final season.
-For the final season, Newmar was busy making the film Mackenna’s Gold, shot during the filming of the final season, but not released until 1969.)
+(Lee Meriwether played Catwoman in the 1966 feature film because Newmar was unaware that a film was going to be made, and had already signed onto an adaptation of Monsieur Lecoq that was never made; Eartha Kitt portrayed Catwoman in the series' final season.
+For the final season, Newmar was busy making the film Mackenna's Gold, shot during the filming of the final season, but not released until 1969.)
 Newmar modified her Catwoman costume—now in the Smithsonian Institution—and placed the belt at the hips instead of the waist to emphasize her hourglass figure.

 In 1962, Newmar appeared twice as the motorcycle-riding, free-spirited heiress Vicki Russell in Route 66, filmed in Tucson ("How Much a Pound Is Albatross") and in Tennessee ("Give the Old Cat a Tender Mouse").
 She guest-starred in The Twilight Zone as the devil in "Of Late I Think of Cliffordville", F Troop ("Yellow Bird" in 1966) as a girl kidnapped as a child and raised by Native Americans, Bewitched ("The Eight-Year Itch Witch" in 1971) as a cat named Ophelia given human form, The Beverly Hillbillies as a Swedish actress who stays with the Clampetts to learn their accents and mannerisms for a role, and Get Smart as a double agent, posing as a maid, assigned to Maxwell Smart's apartment.
 In 1967, she guest-starred as April Conquest in an episode of The Monkees ("Monkees Get Out More Dirt", season one, episode 29), in which the main characters all fall in love with her, and played the pregnant Capellan princess, Eleen, in the Star Trek episode "Friday's Child".
 In 1969, she played a hit woman in the It Takes a Thief episode "The Funeral is on Mundy" with Robert Wagner.
 In 1983, she reprised the hit-woman role in Hart to Hart, Wagner's later television series, in the episode "A Change of Hart".
 In the 1970s, she had guest roles in Columbo and The Bionic Woman.